-As their name suggests, these contracts are ‘smart’, which in this case means they don’t require any intermediaries to carry out their functions.
+As their name suggests, these contracts are ‘smart’.
+Which in this case, means they don’t require any intermediaries to carry out their functions.

-This is an incredibly cost-and-time efficient way to get things done.
+This is an incredibly cost-and-time-efficient way to get things done.
 After all, middlemen and other intermediaries are often costly, time-consuming, and can add lengthy delays when it comes to resolving disputes.

-All this is a thing of the past with smart contracts, since there’s nothing up for interpretation and nothing to dispute.
+All this is a thing of the past with smart contracts.
+Since there’s nothing up for interpretation and nothing to dispute.

-Right now, if you want to enter into a contract with somebody, odds are you’re going to need to fork over some private information to do so—providing your identity and address details (and perhaps more).
+Right now, if you want to enter into a contract with somebody, odds are you’re going to need to fork over some private information to do so.
+Providing your identity and address details (and perhaps more).

-But with smart contracts, this generally isn’t needed.
+But with smart contracts, this generally isn’t necessary.
 It’s entirely possible to anonymously enter into contracts, while still benefiting from the same level of security.
 This is because they’re trustless—you don’t need to trust the other person since the smart contract will automatically

-Overall, smart contracts offer an entirely new layer of confidentiality, while also ensuring your private data cannot be sold, misused, or mishandled!
+Overall, smart contracts offer an entirely new layer of confidentiality.
+While also ensuring your private data cannot be sold, misused, or mishandled!

-In the early days of the crypto industry, smart contracts were mostly used for games of chance like Roulette, since these are (relatively) easy to create and allowed users to wager their cryptocurrencies without needing to trust that the casino is necessarily fair (see: provably fair).
+In the early days of the crypto industry, smart contracts were mostly used for games of chance like Roulette.
+Since these are (relatively) easy to create and allowed users to wager their cryptocurrencies without needing to trust that the casino is necessarily fair (see: provably fair).

-Nowadays, smart contracts have been applied to practically every industry; and have been used for securing land ownership records in Africa; boosting the efficiency and transparency of supply chains; blockchain-based voting; and distributing royalty rewards.
+Nowadays, smart contracts have been applied to practically every industry; and have been used for securing land ownership records in Africa.
+Boosting the efficiency and transparency of supply chains; blockchain-based voting; and distributing royalty rewards.

-There’s even a smart contract that allows you access to your cryptocurrency tokens for a fixed duration, ensuring you don’t sell or spend them too early and miss out on any potential price appreciation.
+There’s even a smart contract that allows you access to your cryptocurrency tokens for a fixed duration.
+Ensuring you don’t sell or spend them too early and miss out on any potential price appreciation.

 If only we knew about this five years ago!